 Claims History

-A clean claims history over 3-5 years typically results in lower premiums.
-Claims for patron injuries, alcohol-related incidents, glass injuries, and property damage will increase your premium at renewal.
-Multiple claims can make it difficult to find cover.
+A clean claims record over three to five years earns lower premiums.
+Claims for patron injuries, alcohol-related incidents, glass injuries, and property damage drive premiums higher at renewal.
+Multiple claims may restrict available cover options.

 🛡️